Rc-arm/ruby_solo_project-sports_scoring_app/readme.md

 # Sports Scoring App

-### An app created to show teams and fixtures in a league
+### An app for showing teams and fixtures in a league

 This is version 1.0.